ahgroup/DSAIRM/README.md

 ```r
 system.file("simulatorfunctions", package = "DSAIRM")
 ```

 See [the package vignette](https://ahgroup.github.io/DSAIRM/articles/DSAIRM.html) for more details on the different ways to use the package.
-You can also get to the vignette by typing `vignette('DSAIRM')` at the `R` console.

 ## Contributing to the package
+The package is on GitHub and you can use the usual GitHub process to contribute updated, bug fixes, etc. If you don't know how to do that or don't have the time, you can also file an issue on GitHub and let me know what should be changed.

 The package is built in a way that makes it (hopefully) easy for others to contribute new simulations/apps.
-To that end, the package contains a subfolder called _docsfordevelopers_, which provides information on how the apps are structured and how to add new ones.
-[This Markdown file, documentation.md,](https://github.com/ahgroup/DSAIRM/blob/master/inst/docsfordevelopers/documentation.md) provides further information.
-The information provided is meant to be detailed and complete enough to allow fairly easy development and contribution of new apps (or other enhancements) to the package.
-If you plan to develop new apps, or for any further questions, feel free to get in touch via email or github.
+To that end, the package contains [this Markdown file, documentation.md,](https://github.com/ahgroup/DSAIRM/blob/master/inst/docsfordevelopers/documentation.md) which provides further information on the details of the package structure.
+If you plan to develop new apps, or add other substantial updates, it's best to get in touch with me first via email or GitHub.

 ## Further information
-* The vignette provides details about the different ways the package can be used.
+* The [package vignette](https://ahgroup.github.io/DSAIRM/articles/DSAIRM.html) provides details about the different ways the package can be used.
+I highly recommend going through it.
-* The `documentation.md' file described above contains more information about the package structure.
+* The [documentation.md](https://github.com/ahgroup/DSAIRM/blob/master/inst/docsfordevelopers/documentation.md) file described above contains more information about the package structure.
-* For feedback, bug reports etc., file a github issue.
+* For feedback, bug reports, feature requests, etc., file a [GitHub issue](https://github.com/ahgroup/DSAIRM/issues).
 * A 'companion' package to this one, called Dynamical Systems Approaches for Infectious Disease Epidemiology (DSAIDE), focuses on models for infectious disease epidemiology (the population level).
 It has the same structure as DSAIRM.
 [See the DSAIDE site for more information.](https://ahgroup.github.io/DSAIDE/index.html)